erjeve/nl_erpnext_rgs_mkb/RGS_MKB_DESIGN_SPECIFICATION.md

 ### Success Criteria for AI

 Your implementation is successful when:
-1. ✅ All 5,000+ RGS codes load without memory issues
+1. ✅ All 1598 RGS MKB codes load without memory issues
 2. ✅ Account hierarchy displays correctly (B→BIva→BIvaKou)
 3. ✅ Dutch SME can create legally compliant Chart of Accounts
 4. ✅ Templates work for all entity types (ZZP, BV, EZ, SVC)